Rings of Neptune: Le Verrier ring

+Lassell ring

 The Lassell ring, also known as the plateau, is the broadest ring in the Neptunian system.
 Its namesake is William Lassell, the English astronomer who discovered Neptune's largest moon, Triton.
 This ring is a faint sheet of material occupying the space between the Le Verrier ring at about 53,200 km and the Arago ring at 57,200 km.
 Its average normal optical depth is around 10−4, which corresponds to an equivalent depth of 0.4 km.
 The ring's dust fraction is in the range from 20% to 40%.

+Arago ring

 There is a small peak of brightness near the outer edge of the Lassell ring, located at 57,200 km from Neptune and less than 100 km wide, which some planetary scientists call the Arago ring after François Arago, a French mathematician, physicist, astronomer and politician.
-However, many publications do not mention the Arago ring at all.

 Adams ring

 The outer Adams ring, with an orbital radius of about 63,930 km, is the best studied of Neptune's rings.
 It is named after John Couch Adams, who predicted the position of Neptune independently of Le Verrier.
 This ring is narrow, slightly eccentric and inclined, with total width of about 35 km (15–50 km), and its normal optical depth is around 0.011 ± 0.003 outside the arcs, which corresponds to the equivalent depth of about 0.4 km.
 The fraction of dust in this ring is from 20% to 40%—lower than in other narrow rings.
 Neptune's small moon Galatea, which orbits just inside of the Adams ring at 61,953 km, acts like a shepherd, keeping ring particles inside a narrow range of orbital radii through a 42:43 outer Lindblad resonance.
 Galatea's gravitational influence creates 42 radial wiggles in the Adams ring with an amplitude of about 30 km, which have been used to infer Galatea's mass.